|

 model applies a

 continuum mechanical elastic rod model to an arbitrary graph.
-The
+This is

 model adds 3- and 4-body interactions to the potential function used